The Role of Antivirus Software in Fighting Ransomware Attacks

 3. What role do automatic updates play in ransomware prevention?

-Automatic updates ensure that your antivirus software and operating system are up to date with the latest security patches, which helps prevent new and evolving ransomware threats from exploiting vulnerabilities in your system.
+Automatic updates ensure your antivirus software and operating system are up to date with the latest security patches, helping prevent new and evolving ransomware from exploiting vulnerabilities in your system.

 4. How can I minimize the impact of a ransomware attack?

-One of the best ways to minimize the damage from a ransomware attack is by regularly backing up your important data.
+One of the best ways to minimize damage from a ransomware attack is to regularly back up your critical data.
 This allows you to restore files without paying the ransom in the event of an attack.

 5. Why are secure browsing practices important in preventing ransomware?